Decaying fermionic warm dark matter and XENON1T electronic recoil excess: Model and analysis

-\item {\bf Flat+Exp}: Flat+Exp depicts a background model where a low energy exponential ER distribution is added to a flat ER distribution~\cite{Szydagis:2020isq}.
-This background is purely a theoretical one without any known physical source but fits the data well (see~\cite{Szydagis:2020isq} for details). \end{enumerate} In each case, we have considered the best-fit background rate (shown in Fig.~\ref{fig:fig0}), which is obtained by fitting the corresponding background against the XENON1T data; see~\cite{Aprile:2020tmw, Szydagis:2020isq} for details of the analysis~\footnote{Only the best-fit rates of the backgrounds are available in~\cite{Szydagis:2020isq}.}.
-We then do a binned $\chi^2$ analysis of the observed XENON1T data with our DM induced signal added to the best-fit rate of each of the above-mentioned backgrounds~\cite{Aprile:2020tmw, Szydagis:2020isq}.
+For our primary background $\rm B_0$ as well as for the two additional backgrounds, we have considered the best-fit background rates which are shown in left and right panels of Fig.~\ref{fig:fig0}, respectively.
+These best-fit rates are obtained by fitting the corresponding backgrounds against the XENON1T data; see~\cite{Aprile:2020tmw} and \cite{Szydagis:2020isq} for the details of the analyses~\footnote{Only the best-fit rates of each of the backgrounds are available in~\cite{Aprile:2020tmw, xenon_collaboration_2020_4273099} and ~\cite{Szydagis:2020isq}.}.
+We then do a binned $\chi^2$ analysis of the observed XENON1T data~\cite{Aprile:2020tmw,xenon_collaboration_2020_4273099} with our DM induced signal added to the best-fit rate of each of the above-mentioned backgrounds~\cite{Aprile:2020tmw,xenon_collaboration_2020_4273099,Szydagis:2020isq}.
 The $\chi^2$ is defined as follows: